 5. DHAMPUS VILLAGE TREKKING VIA AUSTRALIAN CAMP

 This is the shortest trek available from Pokhara.
 It is just for 2-3 days.
-Dhampus village is a village of the local Gurung community.
+Dhampus village is populated by the local Gurung community.
 The trip provides viewpoints from three popular places – Dhampus, Naudanda and Sarangkot.
 Australian base camp can also be covered along with this trek.
 Even though it is a short trek but this trek provides beautiful hill view of Pokhara valley and Dhampus village.
 One can also enjoy sunset and sunrise view from Sarangkot with majestic Annapurna, Dhaulagiri and Fishtail Mountains in the backdrop.
 It is an extremely easy trek.
 Highest elevation point from this trek is at 17,552 feet.
 February, March, April, May, October, November and December are the best months for this trek.

 If you find this blog ‘5 best trekking trips from Pokhara’ interesting, please share the link of the website/blog with your family and friends.
 If you have any comments or suggestions – please do write in the comments section below.